Padlock and banking icons above a man using a laptop, representing supplier failure insurance

 What are the Benefits of Supplier Failure Insurance?

 Supplier Failure Insurance is an essential safety net for travel businesses relying on external suppliers to deliver services.
-Here are the main benefits of integrating SFI into your risk management strategy:
+Here are the main benefits of integrating SFI into your risk management strategy.

 Under the Package Travel Regulations, ‘travel organisers’ are responsible for every component of a holiday, regardless of whether they or third-party suppliers were meant to perform them.
-Travel agent and tour operator Supplier Failure Insurance helps you meet these obligations by protecting customer funds and ensuring that, if a supplier fails, the financial burden doesn't harm your business.
+Travel agent and tour operator supplier failure insurance helps you meet these obligations by protecting customer funds and ensuring that, if a supplier fails, the financial burden doesn't harm your business.

 The travel industry ecosystem is a complex web of dependencies.
 You rely on your suppliers to conduct the services you agreed to, and when insolvency stops them from doing so, SFI steps in.
 It minimises the ripple effect of a supplier's collapse by providing the liquidity needed to source from alternative suppliers immediately, keeping the supply chain intact.

-Customer confidence
+Customer Confidence

 Travellers are aware of their rights, making robust financial protection a major selling point.
-SFI gives your customers peace of mind that their holiday will continue or their money returned, even if a supplier fails.
+SFI gives your customers peace of mind that their holiday will continue or their money will be returned, even if a supplier fails.

-Financial resilience
+Financial Resilience

 A single supplier failure can cause a sudden, significant drain on your cash flow and require you to quickly refund or rebook your customers' travel plans.
 SFI protects your working capital, absorbing these unexpected costs and ensuring a third-party failure doesn't harm your business's finances.